pmatsinopoulos/ruby-style-guide/README.md

     While several Ruby books suggest the first style, the second is much more prominent in practice (and arguably a bit more readable).

-* Avoid line continuation (\\) where not required.
-In practice, avoid using line continuations at all.
+* Avoid using line continuations at all.

     ```Ruby
     # bad
     result = 1 - \
              2

-    # good (but still ugly as hell)
+    # bad
     result = 1 \
              - 2
     ```